tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/defineintent.png)

 1. Close the Intent (top right arrow) and click on the Dialogue menu
-1. Click on the Add node button in the dilaogue view (shown below)
+1. Click on the Add node button in the dialogue view (shown below)

 ![Image of Architecture](/images/initialdialogue.png)